webpack-contrib/mini-css-extract-plugin/README.md

 When combined with `experiments.layers`, this adds a `layer` option to the loader options to specify the layer of the css execution.

+You need to have at least webpack 5.33.2.

 ### Loader Options

 |              Name               |         Type         |              Default               | Description                                                                       |